snr-laboratory/snrlab-microfab-trial0/dev_journal/g_task_deadline_2025_a.md

 ---
 ## Task for 20251013
 doc/ALD/Journal.md
-1. Testing the loaded isolated TMA code as well as the latency when loaded.
+1. Continue testing the loaded isolated TMA code as well as the latency when loaded.
 Probing NO on relay can help us to determine how long after the command is given does the valve actually get power?
 And probing IN4 can inform if the command from the Arduino is getting to the relay with the correct timing.

 **2. Measure settling time (bounce duration)**
 - mini oscillations happening within CH2 - need to investigate this further to see if this will present issues